KobeVrancken/cpl-webassembly/README.md

 WebAssembly will *not* help with this in any way.
 It is not a silver bullet.
-The compiled WebAssembly program will have defined behavior (excluding these [exceptions](https://github.com/WebAssembly/design/blob/master/Nondeterminism.md) but it might not behave exactly as the programmer expected when writing the source C program.
+The compiled WebAssembly program will have defined behavior (excluding these [exceptions])(https://github.com/WebAssembly/design/blob/master/Nondeterminism.md) but it might not behave exactly as the programmer expected when writing the source C program.

 A lot of this unpredictable behavior is solved by recent languages such as Rust, as you've seen in the other module of CPL.

-* **Exercise** Try to come up with a program that has a different output when you compile it to WebAssembly (using `clang`) vs when you compile it to your native machine code (e.g. using `gcc`).
+* **Exercise** Try to come up with a program that has a different output when you compile it to WebAssembly (e.g. using `clang`) vs when you compile it to your native machine code (e.g. using `gcc`).

 ## WebAssembly from AssemblyScript